ihmeuw/vivarium_research/docs/source/gbd2019_models/causes/ihd/index.rst

 The aspects of the disease this cause model is designed to simulate are the states, transitions, and sequelae.
 The Vivarium model of IHD has been of a similar design to GBD 2019 by modeling IHD using MI sequelae to estimate the prevalence of IHD.
 Like GBD 2019, Vivarium's design includes several states:

-  a) Acute myocardial infarction ('Acute MI' or AMI) is a GBD sequela and simulants should have myocardial infarction at the GBD incidence rate.
-Vivarium's design of 'Acute MI' is modeled exactly after GBD 2019's 'Acute MI' case definition and informed by the GBD 2019 "Myocardial infarction due to ischemic heart disease - EMR comparison"
+  a) Acute myocardial infarction ('Acute MI' or AMI) is captured by two GBD sequelae and simulants should have myocardial infarction at the GBD IHD cause-level incidence rate.
+Vivarium's design of 'Acute MI' is modeled exactly after GBD 2019's 'Acute MI' case definition and informed by the GBD 2019 "Myocardial infarction due to ischemic heart disease - EMR comparison" model.
   b) Post-MI is a state entered by survivors of AMI.
-Vivarium's design of 'Post MI' is modeled exactly after GBD 2019's 'Chronic IHD' case definition, which is captured in GBD as the "Asymptomatic Ischemic Heart Disease following myocardial infarction" dismod model and sequelae.
+Vivarium's design of 'Post MI' is modeled after part B of GBD 2019's 'Chronic IHD' case definition, which is captured in GBD as the "Asymptomatic Ischemic Heart Disease following myocardial infarction" dismod model and sequelae.
-  c) Angina (stable coronary artery disease) is a state entered by individuals based on the incidence rate of the "angina due to ischemic heart disease" dismod model and sequelae.
+  c) Angina, or stable coronary artery disease, is modeled after part A of GBD 2019's 'Chronic IHD' case definition.
+It is a state entered by individuals based on the incidence rate of the "angina due to ischemic heart disease" dismod model and sequelae.
+  d) Heart failure due to IHD, also known as ischemic cardiomyopathy, is modeled after part C of GBD 2019's 'Chronic IHD' case definition.
+It is a state entered by individuals based on the incidence rate of the 'Heart failure impairment envelope' multiplied by the proportion of incidence of heart failure that is due to ischemic heart disease.

 Assumptions and Limitations
 +++++++++++++++++++++++++++